Cuijie12358/Cruiser-Project-ROS/README.md

 - [DJI Guidance](http://www.dji.com/guidance)
 - [DJI Manifold](http://www.dji.com/cn/manifold)
 ## Structure
-* OSDK:
+* OSDK:<br/>
 Onboard-sdk part was pushed to - [here](https://github.com/CruiserProject/Cruiser-OnboardROS) which is developed by an awesome team :) .
 We have worked on it for few months and all of us are new to ROS.So please let us know if you have any advise.
-* Guidance:
+* Guidance:<br/>
 This part is developed for fun.I am thinking about using it to tracjectory planning.